DefectDojo/django-DefectDojo/docs/content/en/integrations/social-authentication.md

 ## Azure Active Directory

-You can now use your corporate Azure Active Directory to authenticate users to Defect Dojo.
+You can now use your corporate Azure Active Directory to authenticate You can now use your corporate Azure Active Directory to authenticate users to Defect Dojo.
 Users will be using your corporate Azure AD account (A.K.A.
 Office 365 identity) to authenticate via OAuth, and all the conditional access rules and benefits from Azure Active Directory